scoville/dryeye-defender-public/README.md

 #### Binary

-from the venv create before
+from the venv created before

 1. `pip install -e submodules/eyeblink-detection/` Only locally (not needed for docker)
 2. `python setup.py build`